San Marcos High School (Santa Barbara, California)

-San Marcos High School is a public high school located in a suburban area two miles from the city of Santa Barbara, California.
+San Marcos High School is a public high school located in a suburban area two miles from the city of Santa Barbara, California in Goleta, California.
 Accredited through the Western Association of Schools and Colleges, the school was named a California Distinguished School in 1994 and 2005, and a Gold Ribbon School in 2015.

 History

 San Marcos High School was established in 1958.

 The campus was first located at the Rivera Theater campus on Alameda Padre Serra for the 1958-59 school year.
 Only freshmen (ref yearbook 1959) and sophomores comprised the first group of students.
 The campus moved to its current location for the 1959-60 school year at 4750 Hollister Ave.
 Santa Barbara, CA 93110.
 Only sophomores and juniors comprised the second group of students.
 For the 1960–61 school year, San Marcos had three full grade levels and also its first graduating class.

 Student body

 As of 2019, San Marcos High School enrolls 2,043 ninth through twelfth grade students from a diverse variety of economic and ethnic backgrounds from the Santa Barbara community.